 Applicants must have significant personal and professional experience with advanced computing technology and hands-on programming, as evidenced through a combination of academic preparation and professional experience.
-The vast majority of students in the program hold prior degrees in Computer Science, Computer Engineering, or closely-related fields, and their professional experience ranges from two to over 20 years in the field, with an average of around five years.
+The vast majority of students in the program hold prior degrees in Computer Science, Computer Engineering, or closely-related fields, and their professional experience ranges from two to over 20 years in the field, with an average of over five years.

 To be considered for admission, all applicants must hold a minimum of two years full-time, post-degree professional experience as software developers, software engineers, or similar roles.
 Undergraduate internships, even full-time, do not count toward the two-year experience benchmark.

 Academically, applicants should hold a bachelor’s degree in Computer Science or Computer Engineering or a related field and have completed at least the following undergraduate courses: data structures, algorithms, computer systems, and programming languages.

 In absence of a prior CS or CE degree, applicants should demonstrate breadth and depth of knowledge and skills equivalent to bachelor’s-level preparation, as evidenced through their professional experience and any academic CS education such as undergraduate electives or post-college coursework or training.

 UW Graduate School policy specifies a minimum GPA of 3.0 for admission to a UW graduate program, based on either the applicant's most recent 60 semester credits/90 quarter credits or their cumulative average.
 The average undergraduate GPA of admitted applicants is 3.5.

 That said, the PMP does not set a minimum GPA to be considered for admission and the PMP admissions committee reviews eligible applicants' complete academic histories rather than considering only their cumulative or "major" GPAs.